technologiestiftung/LoRaWAN/README.md

 [Link to Node.js Server Setup]

+## Web Applications
+Take the data and go crazy!
+Have a look at our first [frontend prototype]

 ## Future Steps
 We won't stop here.
 For us this prototype means there is even more cool work ahead of us.
 We will give talks, host workshops and develop prototypes of real life applications, in order to start discussions of meaning and possibilities of the LoRaWAN Technology.
 We believe this little boost in the IoT technology sector hides a great potential that can be used by a wide range of people and businesses.